 This 12-Item First Aid Kit Saved a Cyclist’s Life in Patagonia

 What happened next, and why she walked out under her own power three days later, came down to a $40 first aid kit she’d almost left behind to save weight.
+I think about that detail constantly.

 Remote bikepacking in Patagonia